CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    This gives final gains of kS = 1.25 A, kP = 1650 A/rot, and kD = 60 A/rps.

-   If my system normally expects setpoints within a rotation of my current position, then I'd prioritize the within-1-rotation situation for my PID controller, however if my system normally expects setpoints closer to 20 rotations away from current position then I'd prioritize that situation.
+   If my system normally expects setpoints within a rotation of my current position, then I'd prioritize the within-1-rotation situation for my PID controller.
+However, if my system normally expects setpoints closer to 20 rotations away from current position then I'd prioritize that situation.
 If I really needed both close and far away behavior, then I'd look at gain-scheduling based on the value of the error, using both Slots 0 and 1, with 0 for the within-1-rotation situation, and 1 for the outside-1-rotation situation.

 Arm Tuning with TorqueCurrentFOC